jaimetcf/explainable.dnn/README.md

 # explainable.dnn
-Implementation of a explainnable Deep Learning Model (bagnets paper)
+Implementation of an explainnable Deep Learning Model (bagnets paper) with Keras